yanivkrol/git-training/local.md

 Tips and tricks:

-- Don't use unless you are going to pop in the next 2 minutes (It's black hole).
+- Don't use unless you are going to pop in the next 2 minutes (It's a black hole).
 Alternative:
     ```
     git add . && git commit -m "stash"
     do stuff...